-- Using the Clear dropdown () you can remove any changes made to the report. - Use the Save as New Report button () to make a copy of the report with the changes. - Use the Save Changes as User Report button (♣) to save your changes as a User Report.
-The changes will be applied each time you run the report but not when other users run the report. - Use the Delete User Report button (★) remove any changes that were saved as User Report.
+- Using the Clear dropdown (\checkmark) you can remove any changes made to the report. - Use the Save button (\square) to save interactive changes onto the report. - Use the Save as New Report button (\square) to make a copy of the report with the changes. - Use the Save Changes as User Report button ([>]/2) to save your changes as a User Report.
+The changes will be applied each time you execute the report but not when other users execute the report. - Use the Delete User Report button (\times) remove any changes that were saved as User Report.